On this page

 In an Asthma UK survey, 70% told us that severe asthma gets in the way of their social life.
-Everyone’s asthma is different, and the effects can change over time as well.

 You may find severe asthma only affects your social life from time to time, and doesn’t often stop you doing the things you enjoy with your friends and family.
 Or it might have a bigger impact, and stop you going out.

+Making sure your severe asthma is as well-managed as possible will help you to make the most of your social life.
 You may not always be able to do everything you want to do – some people take all their medicines and still experience symptoms – but at least you’ll know that you’re not letting your symptoms make things more difficult than they need to be.